14 Venture Capital Firms Seeking SaaS Startups

 Image of Illuminate Ventures - Top VCs in SaaS

 Illuminate Ventures is an Oakland-based firm that invests in B2B enterprise software companies.
-They focus on businesses that deliver a rapid and measurable return on investment for their customers, targeting seed-stage companies that are already a bit further along in their development.
+They focus on seed-stage businesses that are slightly more developed and can deliver a clear, measurable return on investment for their customers.

-• Industries of focus: B2B/Enterprise Software, AI, Big Data, SaaS
+• Industries of focus: Enterprise Software, SaaS, AI, Big Data, Cloud Computing

 • Founded: 2010